Frequently Asked Questions

 The Sculpture in the Gardens 2019-2020 exhibition is on from 17 November 2019 through 1 March 2020.

 How will I know where the permanent sculptures are or ensure I don’t miss any?

-You can pick up a brochure from Huakaiwaka Visitor Centre at the Botanic Gardens.
+You can pick up a free brochure from Huakaiwaka Visitor Centre at the Botanic Gardens.
 Plus directional signage is along the sculpture trail.

 When can I visit?

 For opening hours of the Huakaiwaka Visitor Centre and Cafe’ Miko click here.

-How long will it take me to see all of the permanent collection?
+How long will it take me to walk the sculpture exhibition?

-At a leisurely pace it will take about an hour to see all of the permanent works.
+At a leisurely pace it will take about an hour and a half to see all twenty exhibited works.